developerspoint-org/developerspoint.github.io/_posts/2020-11-13-Introduction-To-NumPy.md

 If you’re a Python programmer who hasn’t encountered NumPy, you’re potentially missing out.
 NumPy is an open-source Python library for scientific and numeric computing that lets you work with multi-dimensional arrays far more efficiently than Python alone.
 It’s probably one of the top five Python packages, and there have been a couple of books written about it

 - It’s fast
-- It works very well with SciPy and other Libraries
+- Works very well with SciPy and other Libraries
-- It lets you do matrix arithmetic
+- lets you do matrix arithmetic
-- It has lots of built-in functions
+- Has lots of built-in functions
-- It has universal functions
+- Has universal functions
 - Designed for scientific computation

-It's free, i.e. it doesn't cost anything and it's open source.
-It's an extension on Python rather than a programming language on it's own.
+It's free, i.e. it doesn't cost anything and open source.
+NumPy is an extension on Python rather than a programming language on it's own.
 NumPy uses Python syntax.
 Because NumPy is Python, embedding code from other languages like C, C++ and Fortran is very simple.

 ### Advantages of using NumPy over Python Lists